theopin/tp/docs/UserGuide.md

    <img width="540" height="390" src="https://i.ibb.co/r3JjNZs/Sprite-0005.png">
 </p>

 The anatomy of the command is broken down to color coded sections in the picture.
-These elements are all that are all used to execute the command and are elaborated below:
+These elements are used to execute the command and are elaborated below:
  * **Command identifier**: Every command needs one.
 It is used to determine exactly what type of command needs to be run.
 In the commmand above, `/add` is the command identifier for adding cheatsheets.

  * **Flag**: Akin to options or parameters of the command, these are additional information passed to CheatLogs to use.
 Flags are sometimes optional and you don't always need to type them.
 In the command above, `/n`  and `/s` are used to indicate the names and subject of the cheatsheet respectively with `/s` being an optional flag.

-	Types of flags:
+	There are several types of flags that is used in the command structure of CheatLogs, that includes:
 	 * Optional: Flag does not need to be included
 	 * Necessary: Flag must be included
 	 * At least one: At least one of the a set of flags must be included